ov-4/ov4client/README.md

 ## Bugs and Suggestions
 Bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/XxHausemasterxX/ov4client/issues) using the templates provided.
-Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.
+Please provide as much information as you can to best help us understand your issue and give us a better chance of it being resolved.

 ## Licensing
 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).